Mike Honda: DNC and national positions

-In the 2000 United States House of Representatives elections, Honda won the Democratic nomination for the 15th District, which had once been represented by Norm Mineta.
-In 2000, Honda won by a 12-point margin.
+In the 2000 United States House of Representatives elections, Honda won the Democratic nomination for the 15th district, which had once been represented by Norm Mineta, and won the general election by a 12-point margin.
+He remained the incumbent in the resultant elections of 2002, 2004, 2006, 2008, 2010, and 2012.

 In November 2003, chairman of the Democratic National Committee Terry McAuliffe appointed Honda as deputy chair of the DNC.
 In February 2005, Honda was elected a vice chair of the Democratic National Committee under the chairmanship of Howard Dean.
 In 2009, Honda was reelected for a second term as DNC vice chair, under the chairmanship of former Virginia Governor Tim Kaine; he served in this role until 2013.

-He remained the incumbent in the resultant elections of 2002, 2004, 2006, 2008, 2010, and 2012.
-Due to redistricting after the 2010 US Census, Honda began representing the California's 17th congressional district at the beginning of the 113th Congress on January 3, 2013.
-The district incorporates Silicon Valley, which is the only Asian American-majority district in the continental United States.
-The district encompasses all or part of the cities of Cupertino, Fremont, Milpitas, Newark, Santa Clara, San Jose, and Sunnyvale.
-He won again in 2014.
-He lost the election for California's 17th congressional district election in 2016 to Ro Khanna.
+Due to redistricting after the 2010 US census, Honda's district was renumbered as the 17th district at the beginning of the 113th Congress on January 3, 2013.
+The district was the only Asian American-majority district in the continental United States.
+The district, like its predecessor, is anchored in Silicon Valley, and encompasses northern San Jose and all or part of Cupertino, Milpitas, Santa Clara, and Sunnyvale.
+However, the 2013 redistricting pushed it into Alameda County, including part of Fremont and all of Newark.
+Honda was narrowly re-elected in 2014 against Ro Khanna, who lives in the Alameda County portion of the district.
+He lost a rematch to Khanna in 2016.